ivannguyendev/flaword/README.md

 # flaword
-A package validate and prevent harmful request if which like a SQL injection, NoSQL injection, Javascript injection
+A library validate and prevent harmful request if which like a SQL injection, NoSQL injection, Javascript injection